UW-PSI/SalishSeaModel-analysis/netcdf_conversion/readme.md

 ---
-# Instructions for SSM netcdf conversion
+# Instructions for sub-sampling the v4-like netcdf output created by Bens' C++ script
 ---

 The shell script `do_extract_klone.sh` is modified from a version provided by Ben Roberts (06/16/2022).